disneystreaming/neutrino/README.md

 ```
 The default value for `scalaVersion` is `2.11`, and the one for `sparkVersion` is `2.3`.

-You can also add an option `-Pfast` to skip all the test cases and code style checks.
+You can also add an option `-Pfast` to skip all the test cases and code style checks to make the build process faster.

 # Why it is so difficult to apply DI on apache spark